Chaffexd/tech-test-new/README.md

 - [Getting Started with React and Contentful](https://www.contentful.com/developers/docs/javascript/tutorials/getting-started-with-react-and-contentful/)
 - [GraphQL in Contentful](https://www.contentful.com/developers/docs/tutorials/general/graphql/)

+Problem takes place in HomePage.js

 ## Challenge 1

 - Our screen hasn't loaded, we have an error, something is undefined, let's fix it.

+Now the page should load

 ## Challenge 2

-- We need these to fetch data, where do we find these in the Contentful web app?
+- Something is up with our query it seems, our data doesn't fetch or load, what is it?

+Challenge takes place in DrinkDetail.js

 ## Challenge 3

-- Something is up with our query it seems, our data doesn't fetch or load, what is it?
+- Great, we have our data but our drink names just say “drink”

 ## Challenge 4

-- Our data isn't being fetched, not sure why - can you help us?
+- It seems that when we select something from our menu, it doesn't work, can we fix that?
+    - A. our image isn't present - the same issue as before, missing a prop it isn’t “imageHere”
+    - B. our titles just say “drink”, why?

+Challenge takes place in DrinkDetailPage.js

 ## Challenge 5

-- It seems that when we select something from our menu, it doesn't work, can we fix that?
-  - A. our image isn't present
-  - B. some of our titles aren't present
+- Our dates are messed up for our drink entries, can you help us figure out why?

+Challenge takes place in the Contentful web app

 ## Challenge 6

-- Our dates are messed up for our drink entries, can you help us figure out why?
+- It looks like we’re missing some entries, can you help us figure out why?